 Children: Whilst at MCTC, parents/guardians remain responsible for their children.
 A TV and video is provided for children in the visits area, there is also a children’s play centre that can be utilised for Families Days (Child Play Days).
 Limited mother and toddler facilities are available where nappy changing can take place, however, changing mats are not provided.
 Parents/guardians are encouraged to liaise with Welfare staff prior to their visit if they have any concerns or require additional information.

-Travel: There are 4 trains an hour, which depart from London, Liverpool Street Station for COLCHESTER.
+Travel: There are four trains an hour departing from Liverpool Street Station, London for Colchester.
 A fast train takes 50 minutes and a slow train just over an hour.

-Taxis are operating from the station and a fare of £8 is usually the cost.
-However, this amount does vary.
-Additional taxi information can be obtained from the Welfare Department.
+Taxis are operating from the station additional taxi information can be obtained from the Welfare Department.

-Assisted travel: It is possible that some close relatives, normally next of kin, who are in receipt of Income Support or FAMGRANT may be entitled to financial assistance with travel/accommodation.
+Assisted travel: It is possible that some close relatives, normally recorded Next of Kin, who are in receipt of State Benefits or FamGrant may be entitled to financial assistance with travel/accommodation.
 Further details are available from the Welfare Office.

 Telephone: 01206 816751